NFOK18000U Determinants of Food Consumption

 Both parts must be passed in order for the student to pass the course.

 Several internal examiners

 Same as ordinary exam.

 Any previously passed part of the exam will count in the re-exam.
-A failed project report has to be submitted two weeks before the date of the re-examination.
+A failed project report has to be edited and re-submitted at least two weeks before the date of the re-examination.

 Criteria for exam assesment

 - 7,5 ECTS